ilikescience/ilikescience.github.io/_posts/2018-01-06-web-platform.markdown

 The first 22 years of the web platform were revolutionary.
 The open, accessible, and feature-rich applications that exist on the platform continue to drive the global economy.
 The next 5 years look like they’ll be filled with more innovation and growth than ever.

 The web will be the platform of the Next Big Thing.
-Not just as athe distribution network many see it as today; the web platform will deliver the most innovative experiences.
+Not just as the distribution network many see it as today; the web platform will deliver the most innovative experiences.
 They’ll be innovative not just for how they use new technology, but also because of how easy it will be for new users to experience.

 The web is alive, and better than ever.